GiulioM90/express-typeorm/README.md

 # Migrations

-- to create a Migration: `typeorm migration:create ./src/migration/initMigrations`
+- To create a Migration: `typeorm migration:create ./src/migration/initMigrations`
-- to run a Migration: check first the buid with `npx tsc`, the path in the data-source.ts and after `npx typeorm-ts-node-commonjs migration:run -d ./src/data-source.ts`
+- To run a Migration: check first the buid with `npm run build`, the path in the data-source.ts and after `npm run migrate`

 ## Tesing routes